boytchev/fmi-3d/README.md

 The result of the project was a library for genration of 3D objects and a collection of over 300 interactive models covering wide spectrum of CG topics.
-FMI-3D was heavily used in the course "Fundamentals of Computer Graphics" for Computer Sciences undergraduates students from the [Faculty of Mathematics and Informatics](https://www.fmi.uni-sofia.bg/en) at [Sofia University](https://www.uni-sofia.bg/index.php/eng).
+FMI-3D was heavily used in the course "Fundamentals of Computer Graphics" for Computer Sciences undergraduate students from the [Faculty of Mathematics and Informatics](https://www.fmi.uni-sofia.bg/en) at [Sofia University](https://www.uni-sofia.bg/index.php/eng).
 After several years of years of faithful serviceuse FMI-3D was retired with honors and